Fine structure of 4-critical triangle-free graphs III. General surfaces: The structure theorem for quadrangulations of the cylinder

-\begin{corollary} For every integer $k\ge 0$, there exists a constant $\beta_1$ with the following property.
-For every quadrangulation $G$ of the disk with the boundary cycle of length $k$, there exists a subgraph $H\subseteq G$ with at most $\beta_1$ vertices, such that $H$ contains the boundary cycle and for every face $h$ of $H$, every precoloring of the boundary of $H$ which satisfies the winding number constraint extends to a $3$-coloring of $G[h]$. \end{corollary}
+\begin{corollary} Let $k\ge 4$ be an integer.
+For every quadrangulation $G$ of the disk with the boundary cycle $C$ of length $k$, there exists a subgraph $H\subseteq G$ with at most $2^{k/2}$ vertices, such that $H$ contains the boundary cycle and for every face $h$ of $H$, every precoloring of the boundary of $h$ which satisfies the winding number constraint extends to a $3$-coloring of $G[h]$. \end{corollary} \begin{proof} We prove the claim by induction on $k$.
+If $k=4$, then every precoloring of $C$ extends to a $3$-coloring of $G$ by the result of Aksenov~\cite{aksenov}, and we can set $H=C$.
+Hence, assume that $k\ge 6$.
+If $G$ contains no path $P$ intersecting $C$ exactly in its endpoints such that both cycles in $C\cup P$ distinct from $C$ are strictly shorter than $C$, then by Lemma~\ref{lemma-diskq} we can again set $H=C$.